jesnaseby/jesnaseby/README.md

 ## 🚀 About Me
 🎓 **BTech Computer Science & Engineering (AI)** student at SCMS School of Engineering and Technology
-🏆 **Certificate** holder in Machine Learning from IIT Madras via NPTEL
+🏆 **Elite Certificate** holder in Machine Learning from IIT Madras via NPTEL
 💡 **Problem Solver** who loves turning complex challenges into elegant solutions
 🌱 Currently diving deep into **Data Structures and AI/ML**